 Palliative care aims to help with pain or other troublesome symptoms and look at ways of helping and supporting patients, their families and friends.

-Doctors, nurses and other healthcare professionals will work with you to help improve the management of any symptoms you may have and help you cope with your illness.
+The doctors, nurses and other healthcare professionals caring for you will work with you to help improve the management of any symptoms you may have and help you cope with your illness.

 You need to be referred by a senior doctor or nurse on the ward where you are having treatment.